Jewish Community of Vienna: History

 On 29 August 1981, a terrorist attack was made on the synagogue in the Seitenstettengasse, using hand grenades and firearms.
 Two people died, and another 21 were injured in the attack.
 The attack is attributed to the Palestinian extremist Abu Nidal Organisation.
 Since then, strict security has been in place at the entrance to the synagogue, while the Seitenstettengasse is guarded by the police.

-In January 2022 an international campaign was launched calling on IKG President Oskar Deutsch to intervene in the case of Beth Alexander who had been denied access to her twin sons following alleged corruption by a senior Austrian judge.
+In January 2022 an international campaign was launched calling on IKG President Oskar Deutsch to intervene in the case of Beth Alexander who had been denied access to her twin sons following a custody battle in the Austrian courts some years earlier.